Hotspot Lending Policy

 Where can I check out a Hotspot?
 Where should it be returned?

-Currently, devices must be checked out and returned at the Youth Services Desk on the first floor of the library.
+Currently, devices must be checked out and returned at the Reference on the second floor of the library.
 Devices should never be placed in the book drop as this will cause damage.
 Any patron who returns a hotspot through the book drop could face fines or be barred from borrowing again in the future.

 How long can I borrow the hotspot?